luismazariego/JobBoard/README.md

 ## Description
 This is a small portable app for maintenance of a Job Board.
 (Technical Test for Saongroup job application).
+Within is the sqlite file with some records to use the list out method.

 ## Installation & Requirements
 - Net Core 3.1+